xcart/xcart-docs/_pages/devs_en/misc/upgrade_hooks.md

 *   post_rebuild hook  intended to be used when upgrading a module to version 5.3.1.2: `<xcart-dir>/classes/XLite/Module/<DeveloperID>/<ModuleName>/upgrade/5.3/1.2/post_rebuild.php`

 {% note info %}
-Starting with X-Cart 5.4.0.x upgrade hooks are stored in the /hooks/upgrade folder, not in the /upgrade folder as they used to in X-Cart 5.3.x.
+Starting with X-Cart 5.4.0.x the module upgrade hooks are stored in the /hooks/upgrade folder, not in the /upgrade folder as they used to in X-Cart 5.3.x.

 Hence the directory placement will be something like `<xcart-dir>/classes/XLite/Module/DeveloperID/ModuleName/hooks/upgrade/5.4/1.2/post_rebuild.php`
 {% endnote %}